Tell me a bit about yourself and your research.

 In a seminar held at the Centre for Landscape and Culture, I gave a presentation exploring the potential for healthcare partnerships between Greenland and Iceland.
 I spent time with other doctoral researchers at the university in two PhD rooms.
 I also visited Tartu and networked with researchers at the Arctic Studies Centre and Asia Centre at the University of Tartu.

-What kind of support did you get from Tallinn University?
+What kind of support did you get from Tallinn University and the Border Lab project?

 My host Dr. Karin Dean was very helpful both leading up to and during my visit.
 Tallinn University gave me an office space and suggested researchers I could reach out to both at and outside the university.